Trump claim raises eyebrows: NKorea no longer a nuke threat?

 While Trump claimed a historic breakthrough at the most significant diplomatic event of his presidency, Secretary of State Mike Pompeo, was more measured.
-He said that Trump’s tweet was made “with eyes wide open” to the possibility diplomacy could falter, and that the U.S. wants North Korea to take “major” nuclear disarmament steps within the next two years — before the end of Trump’s first term in 2021.
+He said the U.S. wants North Korea to take “major” nuclear disarmament steps within the next two years — before the end of Trump’s first term in 2021.

 The summit in Singapore did mark a reduction in tensions — a sea change from last fall, when North Korea was conducting nuclear and missile tests and Trump and Kim were trading threats and insults that stoked fears of war.
 Kim is now promising to work toward a denuclearized Korean Peninsula.

 But the details of what is sure to be a complex and contentious process have yet to be settled.

 Despite the uncertainties, Trump talked up the outcome of what was the first meeting between a U.S. and North Korean leader in six decades of hostility.
 The Korean War ended in 1953 without a peace treaty, leaving the two sides in a technical state of war.

 “Just landed - a long trip, but everybody can now feel much safer than the day I took office,” Trump tweeted early Wednesday.
 “There is no longer a Nuclear Threat from North Korea.
 Meeting with Kim Jong Un was an interesting and very positive experience.
 North Korea has great potential for the future!”